Sam Alvey: Karate Combat

 Alvey faced Adam Rosa on September 16, 2023 at Karate Combat 41 and won by knockout.

 Alvey faced Ross Levine on December 16, 2023, at Karate Combat 43 in a 6-round heavyweight bout that resulted in Sam Alvey becoming the inaugural Heavyweight Champion of the organisation after a decision win via sudden death 6th round.

 Alvey faced on Antônio Arroyo on March 23, 2024 at Karate Combat Kickback 2 and the bout ended in a no contest as a result of an accidental headbutt which rendered Alvey unable to continue.

 Alvey defended his title against Antônio Arroyo in a rematch on July 25, 2024 at Karate Combat 48.
 He won by technical knockout in the fourth round.

 During the broadcast of Karate Combat 53, it was announced that Alvey would defend his title against former WFCA cruiserweight champion, Glory 95kg Slam Champion and It's Showtime 95MAX World champion Tyrone Spong at Karate Combat 54 in Dubai on May 2, 2025.
 He won the fight by knockout in the second round.

+Alvey faced Robelis Despaigne at Karate Combat 58 on December 5, 2025 and lost the championship by knockout in the second round.

+Moving down to Light Heavyweight, Alvey faced Uriah Hall on July 24, 2026, at Karate Combat 62 in a 5-round championship bout for the inaugural Karate Combat Light Heavyweight Championship.
+He won the fight and the title via unanimous decision.